MarcPozzo/MyProjects/Birds_Detection/Demonstration/Train_Lenet/README.md

 ## Introduction

-- Les images entières peuvent contenir des objets de petites taille à identifier, l'objectif de cette section est d'extraire ces objets à identifier en une base de données de petites images
-- L'algorithme Lenet est ensuite entraîné sur cette base, puis évalué.
+- Whole images may contain small objects to be identified, the objective of this section is to extract these objects to be identified into a database of small images
+- The Lenet algorithm is then trained on this basis, then evaluated.

 ## Files description

 - generate_3C_tiny_images.py : generate tiny images depending of the coordonates in Images tables make sur Tiny_images exits
-- Train_your_tiny_images.ipynb: script allow you to train Lenet with your data and save neural network
+- Train_your_tiny_images.ipynb : script allow you to train Lenet with your data and save neural network
-- evaluate_Lenet3C_on_tiny_pic.ipynb: display the performance of Lenet corss_tab, precision, recall, ... .
+- evaluate_Lenet3C_on_tiny_pic.ipynb : display the performance of Lenet corss_tab, precision, recall, ... .
-- Lenet_training_functions.py contient les fonctions supports pour les scripts précédendants
+- Lenet_training_functions.py : contains support functions for previous scripts

 Train_4th_Chanel_Pic : in this folder we add a 4th chanel to the image and train it, we will explain it soon

 ## Requirement

-- Les objets doivent être annotés dans un fichier csv selon leur classe et leur emplacement dans l'image.
-Se référer au fichier csv pour voir les informations que la DataFrame doit contenir.
+- The objects must be annotated in a csv file according to their class and their location in the image.
+- Refer to the csv file to see the information that the DataFrame should contain.
-- Vos images se trouvent dans un fichier à l'exterieur du répertoire s'appellant 'Pic_dataset/' tel qu'il se trouve '../../../../Pic_dataset/'
+- Your images are in a file outside the directory called 'Pic_dataset/' tel qu'il se trouve '../../../../Pic_dataset/'
-- libraries : pandas=0.25.3, cv2=3.4.2
+- libraries to load : pandas=0.25.3, cv2=3.4.2

 ## Instruction

-- Type python3 generate_3C_tiny_images.py to generate tiny images
+- Type python3 generate_3C_tiny_images.py to generate tiny images eventually with a zoom or a dezoom
-- Then train your tiny images with Train_your_tiny_images_in_progress.ipynb
+- Then train your tiny images with Train_your_tiny_images_in_progress.ipynb file
-- Finaly evaluate the performances of your neural network with evaluate_Lenet3C_on_tiny_pic
+- Finaly evaluate the performances of your neural network with evaluate_Lenet3C_on_tiny_pic.ipynb file

 ## Note